Danilo out of World Cup due to ankle injury

+Brazil defender Danilo has been ruled out for the rest of the World Cup due to an ankle injury.

-The Manchester City full-back featured just once for Tite's men in Russia, playing in his team's draw with Switzerland in its opening game.
+The Manchester City full-back featured just once for Tite's men in Russia, playing in his team's draw with Switzerland in their opening game.

 But a left ankle injury means Danilo, 26, will miss the rest of the tournament, the Brazilian Football Confederation (CBF) confirmed late on Thursday.